wrybakiewicz/lukso-dao-voting-key-manager/README.md

 indicated by anyone by clicking 'Execute' button.

 After execution proposal changes state to 'Executed' - if executed without errors or 'Execution failed' - if proposed transaction failed.
-This may happen when network change its state during voting time - e.g. tokens was already transferred to some other address.
+This may happen when network change its state during voting time - e.g. tokens were already transferred to some other address.

 **Proposal spam and double voting prevention**

 To prevent voting more than one time with the same tokens DAO members needs to deposit their tokens as described above.

-Another mechanism preventing malicious DAO members from creating huge number of proposals is requirement of deposit when creating proposal.
-This deposit is not participating in voting and is returned afterwards as described above.
+Another mechanism preventing malicious DAO members from creating huge number of proposals is requirement of governance token deposit when creating proposal.
+This deposit tokens are not participating in voting and are returned afterwards as described above.

 ## Technical Details